test-runner-js/test-runner/README.md

 # test-runner

 Fully-featured, lightweight command-line test runner.
-Part of a suite of tools to help the full-stack JavaScript engineer create and test isomorphic code.
+Part of a suite of tools to help the full-stack JavaScript engineer create and test modern, isomorphic code.

 ## Synopsis